Rolandisimo/clean-code/README.md

 **Folder** | **Content**
 :---: | :---:
-code-smells | Contains .md files containing the description of the smell, bad and good examples, reasons for change, etc refactoring | Folders named after refactoring techniques with before, after examples and tests
+code-smells | Contains .md files containing the description of the smell, bad and good examples, reasons for change, etc refactoring | Folders named after refactoring techniques containing numbered example folders with before, after examples and tests

 # Content
 Here you should be able to find most code smells covered, most refactoring techniques and clean code principles applied in action.